Fractions are hard. They mark a pivotal shift in students’ math journeys, where number sense deepens and complexity increases. Unlike whole numbers:

 Educators use the screeners formatively to understand where students are and what support they need.
 Because the tasks invite students to show their reasoning, teachers can see strengths, misconceptions, and developmental progressions ranging from partitioning to unit fractions to equivalence and operations.
 The goal is to help teachers target instruction and support students in building lasting fractional reasoning, not just procedural skills.

-The FRS are being implemented statewide in Alabma for the first time this fall.
+The FRS are being implemented statewide in Alabama for the first time this fall.
 The results should not be surprising to teachers, administrators, and math instructional leadership: students are struggling with these tasks.
 But unlike high-stakes tests, and unlike benchmark or interim assessments designed to predict those tests, the FRS are formative.
 They help provide teachers with valuable insights into how students are thinking about fractions.

 This is different from assessments that focus on whether students get the right answer.
 On the FRS, a student can get the correct answer, but if they rely on a procedure they do not understand, they are not considered proficient.
 The goal is to assess conceptualization, not answer-getting.